phaserjs/web-monetization-plugin/tutorial/en/part1.md

 We strongly suggest you familiarize yourself with the core concepts by reading over the [Coil provider page](https://coil.com/) and the [Web Monetization page](https://webmonetization.org/).

-Then let's get started implementing the Game Web Monetization Plugin in Part 2.
+Then let's get started setting up our payment provider in Part 2.